LeopardCheetah/LeopardCheetah.github.io/raw/info.md

 #### Build

-To build this exact repository (Note: I have not figured out ordered list so the formatting will be slightly sad for now):
+To build this exact repository (Note: I have not figured out ordered lists so an unordered one must do for now):
-    1. Clone this repository (`git clone https://github.com/LeopardCheetah/LeopardCheetah.github.io.git`).
+- Clone this repository (`git clone https://github.com/LeopardCheetah/LeopardCheetah.github.io.git`).
-    2. Replace all markdown files in `raw/` with **your own** markdown files.
+- Replace all markdown files in `raw/` with **your own** markdown files.
 Remember to follow the spec as labelled above!
-    3. Replace all template files in `generators/templates/` with your own template html files.
+- Replace all template files in `generators/templates/` with your own template html files.
-    4. Change the specific presets located at the top of `generators/generator.py` to your own presets.
+- Change the specific presets located at the top of `generators/generator.py` to your own presets.
 Mainly change that nav bar.
-    5. Run the python file in `generators/generator.py`.
+- Run the python file in `generators/generator.py`.
 This should turn all your `.md` files into corresponding `.html` files that will end up in the repo home directory.
-    6. Profit!
+- Profit!

+I obviously cannot promise that every markdown file will generate properly with my program, so to any brave soul who attempts to use my code, know that I am both happy that you're using my code and also that there will need to be some debugging done if you want a good website.

+Anyways, go out there and go make your own website, no matter how simple it is.
+I'm sure it'll be great :).